 About Habitat for Humanity

 Habitat for Humanity International (HFHI) was founded in 1976 by Millard and Linda Fuller as a nonprofit, ecumenical, Christian housing ministry.
 HFHI works in partnership with God and people everywhere to build decent, affordable houses, thereby eliminating poverty housing and homelessness throughout the face of the world.
 HFHI now works in over 1,400 communities across the US and in nearly 70 countries and has assisted more than 13.2 million people achieve strength, stability and independence through safe, decent and affordable shelter.

-HFHI’s administrative and operational headquarters are located in Atlanta and Americus, Georgia, USA, and its administrative headquarters, located in Atlanta, Georgia, provide information, training and a variety of other support services to affiliates worldwide.
+HFHI’s administrative and operational headquarters are located in Atlanta and Americus, Georgia, USA.
+They provide information, training and a variety of other support services to affiliates worldwide.

 Through volunteer labor and donations of money, materials, and services, Habitat builds simple, decent houses with the help of the homeowner (partner) families.
 These houses are sold to partner families at no profit and financed with affordable no-interest loans.
 The homeowners’ monthly mortgage payments are used to build still more Habitat houses.
 Habitat is not a giveaway program.
 In addition to a down payment and the monthly mortgage payments for 20 years, homeowners invest hundreds of hours (a minimum of 300 hours) of their own labor—sweat equity—into building their Habitat house and the houses of others.

 Habitat’s work is accomplished at the community level, so as an affiliate, we are an independent, locally run, non-profit organization.
 Our affiliate coordinates all aspects of Habitat building in Hood County, including building site selection, partner family selection and support, house construction, mortgage servicing, accounting, and fund raising.
 At our local affiliate, all of this work is accomplished by volunteers, since we have no paid staff.